How to add RSS Feeds to Your New Tab Page

 How the Widget Works

-The RSS Feed widget lets you drop in any valid RSS feed URL and instantly see the latest posts right on your new tab.
-Each entry shows the title, publish time, and a quick link to read the full article.
-You can add multiple widgets to follow different sources side by side — tech news, sports, design inspiration, or whatever you’re into.
+The RSS Feed widget is designed for simplicity and flexibility.
+Just paste in any valid RSS feed URL, and the latest posts appear instantly on your new tab.
+Each entry displays the article title, publication time, and a direct link to the full piece.

 Configure RSS widget screen in New Tab Widgets, showing settings to add feed URLs with examples like Daily Telegraph, Sydney Morning Herald, Herald Sun, ABC News, and more suggested news sources.